werf/werf/docs/pages/documentation/reference/werf_yaml.md

 ### Dockerfile builder

-Werf supports building images using Dockerfiles.
-Building image from Dockerfiles is the easiest way to start using werf in an existing project.
+Werf supports building images using Dockerfile.
+Building an image from Dockerfile is the easiest way to start using werf in an existing project.

 `werf.yaml` below describes an unnamed image built from `Dockerfile` which reside in the root of the project dir: